What is an Outpatient Laparoscopic Hysterectomy?

-Again, because the uterus must exit through the vagina, this procedure may not be an option for patients having very large uteri, a lot of pelvic adhesions or if there is any chance that cancer may be present.
+Again, because the uterus must exit through the vagina, this procedure may not be an option for patients with very large uteri, a lot of pelvic adhesions, or if there is any chance that cancer may be present.

 - Laparoscopic hysterectomy is a minimally invasive approach that allows the surgeon to make a few small incisions in your abdomen and, under the guidance of a laparoscope, remove the uterus in small pieces.

 If there’s a chance of cancer being present, our approach is still a 100% safe surgical option.

 New advances perfected by our surgeons have solved that problem as we remove the uterus by breaking it into small pieces (a technique called morcellation) after the insertion of, in effect, a sterile bag.
 This completely isolates the organ so there is no chance of any cancer cells coming in contact with any other part of your abdomen.